Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Introduction

 \section{Introduction}

 As the Internet of Things is gaining popularity, the use of wireless communication channels and the Internet is increasing in remote control applications.
 These communication technologies are easy to set up and they provide efficiency in the transmission of measurement and control data, but they can create major cyber-security issues in a networked system \cite{wholejournal2015}.
 In the framework of cyber-physical systems, researchers have identified a range of potential cyber attacks with different properties \cite{chong2019tutorial,dibaji2019systems,lun2019state}.
 For instance, an attacker who is knowledgeable about the system dynamics can disrupt control operation by injecting false data into the system or altering measurement and control data \cite{mo2010false,fawzi2014secure}.
 Attackers with limited information can also cause cyber-security issues by means of denial-of-service (DoS) attacks to prevent communication over networks.
 For example, a jamming attacker can effectively prevent transmission of packets over wireless channels by emitting sufficiently strong interference signals, \cite{pelechrinis2011}.
-Jamming attacks can cause performance issues and instability in wireless networked control systems.
+Jamming attacks can result in performance issues and instability in wireless networked control systems.

-The effects of jamming and other Denial-of-Service attacks in control systems have recently been investigated in a few works (see \cite{cetinkaya-entropy} for an overview).
+The effects of jamming and other DoS attacks in control systems have recently been investigated (see \cite{cetinkaya-entropy} for an overview).
 In those works various attack models have been considered.
 For instance, \cite{shishehsiam2016} considered a model where the attacker conducts cycles of sleeping and jamming in a repetitive fashion.
 Moreover, the works \cite{de2015inputtran,IFACde2016networked,cetinkaya2016tac,feng2017resilient} considered models that allow the timing of attack strategies to be arbitrary as long as the average attack duration and the average frequency of attacks satisfy certain bounds.
-It was first observed in \cite{de2015inputtran} that when a networked control system is subject to disturbance, duration and frequency conditions for attacks need to be stronger to guarantee stability in comparison to the case without disturbance.
+It was first observed in \cite{de2015inputtran} that when a control system is subject to disturbance, duration and frequency conditions for attacks need to be stronger to guarantee stability in comparison to the case without disturbance.